jbpratt/kmi/README.md

   - SELinux / Apparmor / Firewall is in state of compliance with published distro best practices
   - cloud-init will configure guest and users via supported cloud-config syntax*
   - Basic storage, networking, and OS functionality behaves as expected
+  - README
+    - stateless nat "Try Me" yaml or command
+    - living document of common uses and applications for the published image
   - Ready for PR to kubevirt/containerdisks upstream catalog**

 *cloud-init requirement may be waived on case by case basis